Planetary Nebula Minkowski 2-51 + Cluster NGC 7235

 History

-The planetary nebula Minkowski 2-51 (PK 103+0.1) was discovered in 1947 by the German-American astronomer Rudolph Minkowski on photo plates in the Newton focus of the 60 inch or 100 inch telescope on Mount Wilson.
+The planetary nebula was discovered in 1947 by the German-American astronomer Rudolph Minkowski.
+He detected objects with little or no continuous H-α spectrum on objective-prism survey plates obtained by W. C. Miller using the 10-inch telescope at Mount Wilson.
+Further examination of its appearance on direct photographs, taken at the Newtonian focus of the 60-inch or 100-inch telescope on Mount Wilson, revealed its nature as a planetary nebula.
 Minkowski also contributed to the creation of the National Geographic Society - Palomar Observatory Sky Survey (POSS).
-[454]
+[397, 454]

 Physical Properties